AVSimulation/SCANeR-Quick-Starts/Pages/HT_Update_SCANeR_license/Update_SCANeR_license.md

 1. Open your favorite internet browser, and write the following address: [http://localhost:1947](http://localhost:1947).
 You should be on the license service : Sentinel Admin Control Center
 ![](./assets/SACC.png)
-This webpage is where you can manage SCANeR license, you can visualize which licenses are recognize by your computer and if they`re used.
+This webpage is where you can manage SCANeR license, you can visualize which licenses are recognize by your computer and if they are used.

 2. If your license is a Nomadic one, plug the USB dongle in your computer.
 You can check if your dongle is plugged by clicking on `Sentinel Keys`
 ![](./assets/DonglePlugged.png)